Clan Elliot Society, USA Page

 join the Society you will receive periodic newsletters

-from the ECS USA and our Parent society in Scotland.
+from the CES USA and our Parent society in Scotland.
 The

 newsletters will inform you of gathering information,

 Scottish festivals in your area and other announcements

 of importance to our Clan - Furthermore it allow you to